Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Peptides with lower p-values are more statistically significant and may represent biologically meaningful changes in phosphorylation over time.

-We can then take these p-values and transform them into prizes that a pathway reconstruction algorithm can use for their input nodes.

-The p-values can be transformed using ``-log10(p-value)`` so smaller p-values are give larger prize scores.
+To use these p-values as input node prizes, we transform them with ``-log10(p-value)`` so that smaller p-values produce larger prize scores.

+Two adjustments are needed before the prizes are usable:

-This data include temporal information, but SPRAS doesn't include any algorithms that uses temporal information.
-Instead, for each peptide, the smallest p-value is selected (representing the most significant change) between each time point to the baseline (0 min) and between consecutive time points.
-This is because the ultimate network analysis will not use the temporal information.
+-  Collapsing temporal information: The dataset contains temporal measurements, but SPRAS does not include algorithms that use temporal information.
+For each peptide, we select the smallest p-value across all baseline-vs-time and consecutive time-point comparisons, since the smallest p-value represents the most significant change.

-There are also cases of duplicates, in this case for each protein they can be mapped to multiple peptides.
-To deal with this, we can take the maximum prize value across all its peptides is assigned and assign that to the protein.
+-  Resolving peptide-to-protein duplicates: A single protein can map to multiple peptides.
+For each protein, we assign the maximum prize value across all of its peptides.

 .. note::

-   all of the data needs to be in the same ID mapping namespace.
-For all of the protein identifiers, we can convert them into a namespace we will use for all of the data.

-   For this data, the proteins chosen are converted to UniProt Entry Names. (this will also be done to the interactome chosen)

-   All node identifiers should use the same namespace across every part of the data in a dataset.
+   All node identifiers must use the same namespace across every part of a dataset.

+   For this dataset, all protein identifiers are converted to UniProt Entry Names, and the same conversion is applied to the interactome.

 .. list-table::
    :header-rows: 1